EU Maritime Security Factsheet: The Gulf of Guinea

-The 2018 EU MSS Action Plan features a section with a regional focus, with a set of actions dedicated to the Gulf of Guinea.
+The EU Maritime Security Strategy Action Plan features a section with a regional focus, with a set of actions dedicated to the Gulf of Guinea.

-It includes a call on the EU to continue supporting the implementation of the Gulf of Guinea Strategy and Action Plan, as well as national and regional efforts in the framework of the Yaoundé architecture, as seen in the map.
+It includes a call on the EU to continue supporting the implementation of the Gulf of Guinea Strategy and Action Plan, as well as national and regional efforts in the framework of the Yaoundé architecture (see Map).

-The EU Action Plan 2015-2020 was consecutively launched to guide the implementation of the EU Strategy for the Gulf of Guinea.
-Through the Strategy and its accompanying Action Plan, the EU aims to support regional efforts to address the many challenges of maritime security and organised crime, as part of the EU's comprehensive approach to West and Central Africa.
+The EU Gulf of Guinea Action Plan was subsequently launched to support the implementation of the EU Strategy for the Gulf of Guinea.
+Through the Strategy and Action Plan, the EU aims to support regional efforts to address the many challenges of maritime security and transnational organised crime as part of the EU's work with West and Central Africa.

-To this end, the EU maintains cooperation with regional organisations such as ECOWAS and ECCAS and works in partnership with key international partners, such as the UN Office on Drug and Crime (UNODC) Global Maritime Crime Programme.
+Strengthened cooperation between countries in the region and relevant regional organisations should help in reducing these threats at sea as well as its onshore sources.
+To this end, the EU works closely with coastal states, and maintains cooperation with regional organisations such as ECOWAS and ECCAS.
+It also works closely with key international organisations such as Interpol and UNODC’s Global Maritime Crime Programme.

-The G7++ Friends of the Gulf of Guinea (G7++ FOGG) plays an important role in advancing the maritime security agenda in the region, bringing together private actors, and public, regional and international stakeholders.
+In addition, the G7++ Friends of the Gulf of Guinea (G7++ FOGG) plays an important role in advancing the maritime security agenda in the region by bringing together coastal states, private actors, and regional and international stakeholders in its efforts to promote greater international cooperation.

 2.1.
 The Yaoundé Code of Conduct and Regional Information Sharing

 Its objective is to promote regional maritime cooperation and a stable maritime environment that can contribute to regional prosperity.
-In accordance with the Code of Conduct, signatories created regional centres for information sharing and coordination, including Interregional Coordination Centre (ICC) in Yaoundé, Cameroon, the Regional Centre for Maritime Security of West Africa (CRESMAO) in Abidjan, Ivory Coast, and the Regional Centre for Maritime Security of Central Africa (CRESMAC) in Pointe Noire, Congo.
+In accordance with the Code of Conduct signatories set up regional centres for information sharing and coordination.
+These include the Interregional Coordination Centre (ICC) in Yaoundé, Cameroon; the Regional Centre for Maritime Security of West Africa (CRESMAO) in Abidjan, Ivory Coast; and the Regional Centre for Maritime Security of Central Africa (CRESMAC) in Pointe Noire, Congo.

-The EU is committed to the improvement of maritime security in the Gulf of Guinea and actively contributes to the development of local capacities of coastal states in the region.
-Hence, a set of Programmes and Projects focused on capacity building, funded through the instrument contributing to Security and Peace (IcSP) and the European Development Fund (EDF) are geared towards implementing the Strategy for the Gulf of Guinea and its rolling Action Plan.
+The EU is committed to improving maritime security in the Gulf of Guinea and actively contributing to the development of the capacity of coastal states in the region.
+A set of Programmes and Projects focused on the legal framework, operational rules, information sharing, and training and capacity building are all geared towards implementing the Gulf of Guinea Strategy and Action Plan.
+Funding comes from both the Instrument contributing to Security and Peace (IcSP) and the European Development Fund (EDF).

-Critical Maritime Routes Monitoring, Support and Evaluation Mechanism (CRIMSON) is an overarching IcSP-financed €2 million project connecting and coordinating all components of the Critical Maritime Routes Programme currently implemented in the Gulf of Guinea and in the Indian Ocean.
-It provides and ensures coordination and coherence, visibility and communications, monitoring and evaluation, policy analysis and expert recommendations for projects covered under this umbrella programme, including for the project GoGIN.
+Critical Maritime Routes Monitoring, Support and Evaluation Mechanism (CRIMSON) is an overarching €2 million project connecting and promoting understanding of all the components of the Critical Maritime Routes Programme currently implemented in the Gulf of Guinea and in the Indian Ocean.
+It provides coherence, visibility and communications, monitoring and evaluation, policy analysis and expert recommendations for projects covered under this umbrella programme.